 Using the information you have gathered, decide how it will be shown in order of importance.
 Your layout will establish the hierarchy and how you use images, size, fonts and font-weight, colors, repetition, etc. Begin with one main idea (could be an image or title) represented largest or most prominently.
 From there, decide the second most important information (might be a date or a speaker's name), treat that with less importance, and so on.

 Contrast — Unique elements in a design should stand apart from one another.
 One way to do this is to use contrast in a design, which can be achieved using elements such as color, tone, size, and more.
 Contrast allows the eye to flow naturally.

 Alignment — Proper alignment in a design means that every element is visually connected to another element.
 Alignment allows for cohesiveness; nothing feels out of place or disconnected when alignment has been handled well.

 Repetition — Repetition breeds cohesiveness in a design.
 Once a design pattern has been established—for example, a dotted border or a specific typographic styling—repeat this pattern to establish consistency.

 Proximity — Proximity allows for visual unity in a design.
 If two elements are related to each other, they should be placed in close proximity to one another.
 Doing so minimizes the visual clutter, emphasizes organization, and increases viewer comprehension.

 Always include "University of Puget Sound" or "Puget Sound."
-Even if your poster is only being distributed on campus, it is important to always include the college’s name in some way.
-This ensures that if a poster is taken off campus, anyone who reads it will know for sure it’s about something happening at Puget Sound.
+Even if your poster is only being distributed on campus, it is important always to include the college’s name somehow.
+This ensures that if a poster is taken off-campus, anyone who reads it will know for sure it’s about something happening at Puget Sound.
 It also tells the viewer that it is an official college event.
-If the event is sponsored by a department, office, or group on campus, use the university logo to further emphasize that it is university sponsored.
+If a department, office sponsors the event or group on campus, use the university logo to emphasize that it is university-sponsored.

 Need a Puget Sound logo for your poster?
 Visit our Visual Identity page.